Hiking Distance: 14km

 Elevation change: ➚ 1710m gain ➘ 100m loss

 At the Ojiragawa campsite you'll have one last opportunity for a nice toilet and some vending machines, there will be no water sources for 6 hours so be prepared.
-Follow you GPS map and cross the river to begin ascending up Mt.
+Follow your GPS map and cross the river to begin ascending up Mt.
 Kuroto, after about 2 hours you'll reach the first set of ladders.
-There is only one trail, which is well marked and well maintained, so enjoy the hike and eventually you'll reach the Shichijo hut where you can pitch your tent or check-in to your room.
-The next morning you'll have a 3 hour hike to the peak with lots of rock climbing, this section is really stunning and super fun, so it's best experienced with adequate light - therefor I advise against trying to reach the peak for sunrise as the journey itself is the biggest highlight.
+There is only one trail, which is well marked and well maintained, so enjoy the hike and eventually you'll reach the Shichijo hut where you can pitch your tent or check in to your room.
+The next morning you'll have a 3 hour hike to the peak with lots of rock climbing, this section is really stunning and super fun, so it's best experienced with adequate light - therefore I advise against trying to reach the peak for sunrise as the journey itself is the biggest highlight.

 Shichijo Hut to Kaikoma and Kitazawa Pass

 Time: 6-7 hrs

 Elevation change: ➚ 690m gain ➘ 1000m loss

 The 3 hours of hiking from the Shichijo hut to the peak of Kaikoma features a lot of rock climbing and beautiful views.
 After about 30 minutes you'll constantly come across multiple viewpoints to catch the sunrise, so don't worry about trying to reach the peak before dawn.

 The peak of Kaikoma has panoramic views and plenty of space for lunch.
 On your way down you'll find an easier path heading toward a sub peak called Mt.
 Marishiten with another nice viewpoint.
 From Kaikoma it will take about 4 hours to reach Kitazawa pass, although often very steep, it's a spectacular descent involving a lot of ridgline rock climbing, and eventually ends in a beautiful forest.

 Hiking Distance: 14 km